bobmeliev/mood-tracker/README.md

 ## Simple Mood & Sleep tracker app

 Simple mood and sleep tracker app which can be used to track your morning sleep and mood.

-Tkinter
+GUI library: Tkinter
+Database: SQLite

 ## Install